-\square Steps Description Database Server Select this component to install the database server on the local computer or to a remote location.
-2. Central Computer Select this component to install the central computer on the local computer.
+Steps Description 1.
+Database Server Select this component to install the database server on the local computer or to a remote location.
+2. Central Computer Select this component to install the central computer and the Agent Manager Console on the local computer.
+NOTE: The Agent Manager Console must be on the same computer as the central computer.
 You can also select the Database Server component and install the database server remotely during the same installation run.
 You cannot install a central computer on an existing managed agent computer.
-3. Agent Manager Console Select this component to install the Agent Manager Console on the local computer.
-You can choose to install the Agent Manager Console during the same installation run with other components.